jason8448/akaunting-whitlocktech/README.md

 For right now use an external Mysql/Mariadb server to host the data.
 In the future I plan to add an internal mariadb server.
 After the service comes up you can acces it at <machine ip>:3186.
-Added mirror push to github.
-Main repo will be the gitlab repo.
 If you want to build this your self you can edit config/akaunting.conf before you build.